 The Epoch Times is an international, multi-language news media company in print and online.
 The Epoch Times first published in New York in April 2000 (in Chinese only) and the online edition in August 2000.
 In 2003, The Epoch Times launched an online edition in English, which began printing as a newspaper in New York in 2004.
 The Epoch Times is founded by John Tang and a group of Chinese-American Falun Gong practitioners.
 The Epoch Times publishes in 21 languages in 35 countries across five continents.
-Their focus topics includes sections for world and national news, op-eds, sports, entertainment, business, arts and culture, travel and health.
+Their focus topics include sections for world and national news, op-eds, sports, entertainment, business, arts and culture, travel, and health.

-On December 20, 2019 it was reported that Facebook took down more than 600 accounts connected to the Epoch Times.
+On December 20, 2019, it was reported that Facebook took down more than 600 accounts connected to The Epoch Times.
 According to an NBC News report “The network was called ‘The BL’ and was run by Vietnamese users posing as Americans, using fake photos generated by algorithms to simulate real identities.
 The Epoch Media group, which pushes a variety of pro-Trump conspiracy theories, spent $9.5 million on ads to spread content through the now-suspended pages and groups.”

 Read our profile on USA government influence on media.